dcotecnologia/confset/README.md

 ### Validation

 With Ruby 2.1 or newer, you can optionally define a [schema](https://github.com/dry-rb/dry-schema) or [contract](https://github.com/dry-rb/dry-validation) (added in `config-2.1`) using [dry-rb](https://github.com/dry-rb) to validate presence (and type) of specific config values.
 Generally speaking contracts allow to describe more complex validations with depencecies between fields.

 If you provide either validation option (or both) it will automatically be used to validate your config.
-If validation fails it will raise a `Config::Validation::Error` containing information about all the mismatches between the schema and your config.
+If validation fails it will raise a `Confset::Validation::Error` containing information about all the mismatches between the schema and your config.

 Both examples below demonstrates how to ensure that the configuration has an optional `email` and the `youtube` structure with the `api_key` field filled.
 The contract adds an additional rule.

 #### Contract